bilal-el-chami/bilal-demo-app-10/README.md

 If the application was created successfully:

  - Open the Heroku dashboard and select the newly created app
- - In the “Deploy” tab you can connect your application to a GitHub repo by searching for it
+ - In the “Deploy” tab you can connect your application to a GitHub
+	 - Select "Connect to GitHub" in the "Deployment method" section
+	 - Follow the instructions then search for your repo by its name
+	 - When you see the repo, click on the connect button
- - Click the button “Enable Automatic Deploys”
+ - Click the “Enable Automatic Deploys” button in the "Automatic deploys" section

 Finally, you can click on “Deploy Branch” button in the "Manual deploy" section and your application will be published online.